-A nurse practitioner is a mid-level provider who provides patient care under the supervision of a licensed physician.
-NPs are qualified and authorized to do patient exams and some minor procedures and tests.
 State laws regarding nurse practitioners vary widely from state to state.
 In some states, NPs are legally required to practice under the supervision of a physician, and must have a licensed physician to sign off on their work.
-However, in other states, NPs practice independently of physicians, providing primary care, and may prescribe medications as such.
+However, in other states, NPs practice independently of physicians, providing primary care, or specialty care, and may prescribe medications as such.
 Becoming a nurse practitioner could be an excellent choice for someone who wants to earn as much as a CRNA, and would also like to experience some continuity of care, and build relationships and rapport with returning patients over time.
 For more information on becoming an NP, plus salary information, see the nursing career profile.

 A clinical nurse specialist is an advanced practice nurse who also assists with specialized research, education, advocacy, and sometimes management.
 In addition to being Registered Nurses, Clinical Nurse Specialists also hold a Master’s of Science degree in Nursing (MSN) and they have completed the additional CNS certification for their respective area of expertise.